-This document contains the customer service standard requirements for diversion routes for planned events.
+This document contains the customer service standard requirements for diversion routes for planned works and activities..

 Application by Overseeing Organisations

 Any specific requirements for Overseeing Organisations alternative or supplementary to those given in this document are given in National Application Annexes to this document.